mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Updating information in the database is the same affair of inserting.
+Updating information in the database is the same affair as inserting.
 There are no substantial differences between the two.
 Imagine we want to fix the year of production of the movie "Zack Snyder's Justice League".
-Here it is how we can do it:
+Here is how we can do it:

 ```scala
 def updateJLYearOfProduction(): IO[Int] = {